 Pvt.
 Paul Alexander Grassick was the son of Alexander Grassick and Mabel Marks-Grassick born on May 6, 1919, and raised in Mansfield, Ohio.
-With his two brothers, he resided at 331 East Fourth Street.
+With his parents and two brothers, he resided at 331 East Fourth Street.
 Paul was a 1938 graduate of Mansfield Senior High School.
 After high school, he drove a truck for his father who was a dry cleaner.
 He registered for the draft on October 16, 1940, and named his mother as his contact person.
 He was musically talented and played the trumpet and attended Oberlin College for music.
-He and his brother, Bill, traveled to Ohio with their band.
-In late 1940, a draft act had just been passed by the U.S. Government and Paul received his draft notice.
-He was sent to Fort Knox, Kentucky for basic training.
-While there, he was assigned to C Company, 192nd Tank Battalion.
-The reason this was done was that the tank company had originally been an Ohio National Guard Tank Company from Port Clinton, Ohio, and the army was filling vacancies with men from the home states of each tank company.
+He and his brother, Bill, traveled around Ohio with their band.

 He went through a condensed basic training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.